carpentries-incubator/genome-mining/_episodes/07-evomining.md

   To explore EvoMining outputs, you need to upload 1.nwk and 1.csv files to [microReact](https://microreact.org/).
-There are two methods to download files from the server to your local computer.
+There are many methods to download files from the server to your local computer.

+If you are using JupyterHub you explore the file folders and select the files and then press the download button.

 You can use the export button in the file panel of R studio.
   To download the files, first in the files panel open in the directory `~/pan_workshop/results/genome-mining/corason-conda/EXAMPLE2/ALL_curado.fasta_MiBIG_DB.faa_GENOMES/blast/seqf/tree`,